Massachusetts Law About Unions and Collective Bargaining

 NLRB v.
 Weingarten, 420 US 251 (1975).
 Union members have a right to have a representative present if the interview may result in disciplinary consequences.
 "The right arises only in situations where the employee requests representation ."

-Department of Labor Relations Forms, includes forms for: public employment, private employment, conciliation, mediation and arbitration.
+Department of Labor Relations Forms and E-Filing, includes forms for: public employment, private employment, conciliation, mediation and arbitration.

 FAQ:Massachusetts Public Employee Collective Bargaining law, Mass.
 Dept. of Labor Relations.
 "The Massachusetts public employee collective bargaining law (the Law) gives most public employees at the state, county, and municipal levels the right to: (1) form, join, or participate in unions; (2) bargain collectively over terms and conditions of employment; (3) engage in other concerted activities for mutual aid and protection; and (4) refrain from participating in any or all of these activities."
 Just about everything you need to know about the law.